-Allegations against staff which meet this threshold will be referred immediately to the Headteacher who will contact the LADO to agree further action to be taken in respect of the child and staff member.
+Allegations that meet the harm threshold will be referred immediately to the Headteacher who will contact the LADO to agree further action to be taken in respect of the child and staff member.
 In the event of allegations of abuse being made against the Headteacher, staff are advised that allegations should be reported to the Chair of Governors who will contact the LADO.